suchimitha/Documentation-of-QBO-API/index.md

 ## Introduction

-Breadwinner for NetSuite Global API is part of the Breadwinner for Netsuite managed package.
-A Global class is exposed as an API to allow our Breadwinner for NetSuite customers to make calls to NetSuite via Breadwinner, in addition to the Breadwinner’s functionality.
+Breadwinner for QuickBooks Online Global API is part of the Breadwinner for QuickBooks Online managed package.
+A Global class is exposed as an API to allow our Breadwinner for QuickBooks Online customers to make calls to NetSuite via Breadwinner, in addition to the Breadwinner’s functionality.

 ## BreadwinnerQBOAPI Class
 BreadwinnerQBOAPI is a global class that can be used to make requests to QuickBooks via Breadwinner.
 As it is a part of the managed package, you must prepend the namespace "qboapi_g1"